Columbia Undergraduate Mathematical Modeling Workshop (CUMMW)

 - I don’t know any programming.
 Is that okay?

 Yes, that is completely fine.
-We will offer tutorials where you can familiarize yourself with the basics of programming.
+We will offer tutorials and resources that can help you familiarize yourself with the basics of programming.

 - What happens during the workshop sessions?
 Will we be learning about new mathematical models?